There are two federal laws that protect students with disabilities from discrimination at the post-secondary level:

 We work with students with temporary disabilities — such as a broken leg — to help them overcome their disability and continue to meet their academic requirements.
 Students with temporary difficulties with writing may work with Disability Services and their professors to ensure that they receive class notes and are able to complete scheduled exams, papers and presentations.

 If you are struggling to reach students of various learning styles in your classroom, there is something you can do about it.
 A growing trend in college curriculum is universal design, which helps all students get the most out of their education.
 We are available to work individually with you or provide group workshops on how to integrate universal design into existing and new syllabi.
-For more information, contact Stephanie Brodeur, assistant director of disability services, at 781.891.2274 or email@example.com.
+For more information, contact Stephanie Brodeur, senior assistant director of disability services, at 781.891.2004 or email@example.com.

 We do not offer on-campus, diagnostic assessments for a potential learning disability, attention deficit/hyperactivity disorder (ADHD), or psychiatric disabilities.
 However, we do have screening tools available to students who have concerns about a learning disability or ADHD.
 We also maintain a list of off-campus diagnosticians to whom students may be referred for professional testing.